Dosage & Administration

 - The intravenous (IV) catheter for concomitant medications administration can be used to administer the IMDELLTRA infusion.

-- To ensure patency, flush the IV catheter over 3-5 mins using 0.9% Sodium Chloride for Injection.
+- To ensure patency, flush the IV catheter over 3 to 5 minutes using 0.9% Sodium Chloride for Injection.

-- Administer the reconstituted and diluted IMDELLTRA as an intravenous infusion at a constant flow rate using an infusion pump.
+- Administer the reconstituted and diluted IMDELLTRA as a 1-hour intravenous infusion at a constant flow rate using an infusion pump.
 The pump should be programmable, lockable, non-elastomeric, and have an alarm.
+Flush the IV-line upon completion of the IMDELLTRA infusion.

 | Infusion Duration for 250 mL IV Preparation | Infusion Rate |